Natural Horse Care Depends on Three Important Aspects

 The best nutrients come from good quality, organic grass.
 Next to that is the same for the hay.
 After that, whole food supplements such as kelp or spirulina provide a balanced, natural, all round, easily digestible range of essential nutrients.
 I give a heaped dessertspoonful of kelp (Tasmanian kelp is healthier than that from the heavily polluted North Sea in Europe) every day.
 Adjust according to the work and condition of the horse.

 Linseed/flaxseeds are also an excellent supplement for horses.
 I use about half a mug of dry brown linseed/flaxseed which I then soak for 24 hrs in about twice its volume of water.
 This is an excellent source of many essential nutrients as well as omega 3, so helps to keep the coat in good health.
-Adjust the amount according to the work and the condition of the horse.
+Adjust the amount according to the work, age and the condition of the horse.

 Try to avoid lucerne unless it is organic, because it is one of the most toxic plants with heavy spraying.
 Don’t get sucked into the idea that horses need vitamin A. ALL sources of vitamin A are animal sources, something horses have not evolved on.
 Instead they convert betacarotene to vitamin A. Sources of betacarotene are green feed, or dark coloured vegetables such as carrots.